mojolastory/Diagnostic-Analysis-Tech-issues/README.md

 We use the data provided to show analysis of network and user actions logs.
 The data has several different event types, and records the Device MAC, date, time, data centre, and variable data in a description field.

- Data Overview The data primarily deals with:
+The data primarily deals with:
 1) Workstation (cabled to the network) startup and shutdown
 2) Wi-FI connected devices that connect or disconnect, and
 3) user logins and logouts